-In 1968, the Bertha Shayer Gallery in New York staged an exhibition of his paintings but it was not until 1987 though, nineteen years after Carr's premature death from cancer, that he was accorded proper recognition in his own country.
-This was a major retrospective of his work staged at the Norwich Castle Museum which ran from 11th January to 8th February.
-He achieved prominence in London later that year when the Mayor Gallery held a retrospective of the work of the man that Bryan Robertson called "...of special importance to British Art of this period".
+In 1968, the Bertha Shayer Gallery in New York staged an exhibition of his paintings but it was not until 1987 though, nineteen years after Carr's premature death from cancer, that he came to real prominence in London.
+This was when the Mayor Gallery held a retrospective of the work of the man that Bryan Robertson called "...of special importance to British Art of this period".

 A further retrospective exhibition was held in London in 1997 at the Austin Desmond Gallery.